vincentgbs/FollowingTutorials/readme.md

 # Readme

-The automation of totally random tasks
+* The automation random tasks
+* Repo for tutorials that I go through for faster reference